JadASalameh/SALAMEH_GHANDOUR_CLOUD_PROJECT/Documentation.md

 gke-prodigy-cluster-default-pool-30fddad3-bllw   2     4015664Ki
 gke-prodigy-cluster-default-pool-30fddad3-m1br   2     4015664Ki
 </pre>

-  - Each default worker node is provisioned with 2 vCPUs and approximately 4 GiB of memory, providing a uniform resource capacity across the cluster.

 ▶ We now run the command below to display the **`allocatable`** (schedulable) CPU and memory for each node.
 ```bash